 It amazes me how our body works and how it can improve with just a change of diet.
 And to be clear, I didn’t know it’s gonna happen.
 I haven’t become vegan knowing all these changes will happen.
 I’ve seen the change once I stopped eating meat.
 Truly incredible.

-Is it expensive?
+Is vegan lifestyle expensive?

 It definitely could be expensive.
 If you eat processed food like vegan burgers, vegan mince, vegan ‘chicken’, and other vegan meat substitutes it could be quite expensive.